-Ms. Campbell-Verduyn has a Ph.D. in Organic Chemistry from Rijksuniversiteit Groningen, in the Netherlands, where she developed new radiolabelled tracers for disease imaging, and an undergraduate degree in Chemistry from Mount Allison University, in Canada.
+From 2019 to 2020, Ms. Campbell-Verduyn served as a law clerk to the Hon.
+Sharon L. Gleason of the United States District Court for the District of Alaska.
+Ms. Campbell-Verduyn has a Ph.D. in Organic Chemistry from Rijksuniversiteit Groningen, in the Netherlands, where she completed her doctoral research in the group of Nobel Prize winner, Ben Feringa.
+She also has an undergraduate degree in Chemistry from Mount Allison University, in Canada.

-Represented educational institution in trademark opposition and cancellation proceedings before U.S. Patent & Trademark Office.
-Obtained favorable outcome for client in both proceedings.
+Represented an educational institution in trademark opposition and cancellation proceedings before U.S. Patent & Trademark Office.

 - U.S. Court of Appeals, Federal Circuit